LOL: Last One Laughing Philippines: Contestants

+Season 2

+The second season will premiere sometime in 2026.
+The competing celebrities are yet to be revealed.

 Reception

 Following its premiere on July 4, 2024, LOL: Last One Laughing Philippines became Prime Video's number one reality competition show and trended across various social media networks.
 The series also gained popularity online after funny clips from the show were shared on Facebook.